Best Way to Sleep With Sciatica: Sleep Positions and Pain Relief Tips

 The Fetal Position

 The fetal position involves lying on one side with the knees gently drawn toward the chest.
 This position opens up the spaces between spinal vertebrae.
+It is especially helpful for people whose sciatica is caused by spinal stenosis.
+The fetal position gently decompresses the nerve pathway.

 A pillow between the knees helps maintain alignment in this position, too.
 Many people prefer sleeping this way because it feels natural and comfortable.